-- I.D.
-ADA Compliance: All documents, videos, audio records, presentations, or other deliverables required under the resulting Contract shall be produced in format, compliant with the Americans With Disabilities Act and follow the Web Content Accessibility Guidelines (WCAG) 2.0, OSPI's formatting standard specified in Attachment OSPI Americans with Disabilities Act Compliance: Graphics and Colors, OSPI's Brand Use Policy, OSPI's Style Guide, and OSPI's Videography Style Guide which are hereby incorporated by this reference.
+- D. ADA Compliance: All documents, videos, audio records, presentations, or other deliverables required under the resulting Contract shall be produced in format, compliant with the Americans With Disabilities Act and follow the Web Content Accessibility Guidelines (WCAG) 2.0, OSPI's formatting standard specified in Attachment OSPI Americans with Disabilities Act Compliance: Graphics and Colors, OSPI's Brand Use Policy, OSPI's Style Guide, and OSPI's Videography Style Guide which are hereby incorporated by this reference.
 For narrative or documentary style videos required under the resulting Contract, the final product and all raw footage shall be mailed to the OSPI Communication and Digital Media office on a hard drive furnished by the Contractor.
 In the event that the deliverables are not compliant, OSPI may require Contractor to promptly make modifications that will make the deliverables compliant.
-Additionally, OSPI shall have the right to modify or copy the deliverables in order to make them accessible and/or compliant. - I.E. Data Compliance: OSPI agrees to share student data with the Contractor in order to fulfill the work prescribed under this Contract.
-Therefore, Contractor shall comply with Attachment Agreement to Authorize the Release and Use of Student-Level Data. - I.F.
-If subcontractor(s) will be used, the following section will be included: Subcontracting.
+Additionally, OSPI shall have the right to modify or copy the deliverables in order to make them accessible and/or compliant. - E. Data Compliance.
+(This provision will be included if applicable.)
+OSPI agrees to share student data with the Contractor in order to fulfill the work prescribed under this Contract.
+Therefore, Contractor shall comply with Attachment Agreement to Authorize the Release and Use of Student-Level Data and Attachment Statement of Confidentiality and Non-Disclosure before any data will be exchanged.
+Upon expiration or termination of this Contract, Contractor shall sign Attachment Certification of Data Destruction and return to the OSPI Contract Manager within fifteen (15) days of the date of disposal. - F. Subcontracting.
+(This provision will be included if applicable.)
 This Contract is subject to compliance tracking using the State's business diversity management system, Access Equity (B2Gnow).
-The Contractor and all Subcontractors shall report and confirm receipt of payments made to the Contractor and each Subcontractor through the Access Equity system, per Subcontractor Payment Reporting requirements within Attachment A General Terms and Conditions. - Within fifteen (15) days of contract commencement, the Contractor shall register and enter all required subcontractor information into the Access Equity system. - Within twenty (20) days of contract commencement, the Contractor shall complete the required user training. - Within thirty (30) days of payment from OSPI to the Contractor, the Contractor shall report the amount and date of all payments (i) received from the Superintendent, and (ii) paid to Subcontractors.
+The Contractor and all Subcontractors shall report and confirm receipt of payments made to the Contractor and each Subcontractor through the Access Equity system, per Subcontractor Payment Reporting requirements within Attachment A - General Terms and Conditions.

+- Within fifteen (15) days of contract commencement, the Contractor shall register and enter all required subcontractor information into the Access Equity system. - Within twenty (20) days of contract commencement, the Contractor shall complete the required user training. - Within thirty (30) days of payment from OSPI to the Contractor, the Contractor shall report the amount and date of all payments (i) received from the Superintendent, and (ii) paid to Subcontractors.